eradman/entr/README.md

 [kqueue(2)][kqueue_2] to avoid polling. `entr` responds to file system events by executing command line arguments or by writing to a FIFO.

-`entr` was written to provide an efective means of incorporating micro-tests into the daily workflow on UNIX platforms.
+`entr` was written to provide an effective means of incorporating micro-tests into the daily workflow on UNIX platforms.

 Installation - BSD & Mac OS